-For week 2 of our members Monday series, we caught up with Visually impaired runner Ross Gallagher:
+Next in our Members Monday series, we caught up with Visually impaired runner Ross Gallagher.

 2. How did you first get involved sport ?